keystonejs/keystone/docs/guides/intro-to-graphql.md

 ## Queries

-KeystoneJS would generate the following queries:
+Keystone would generate the following queries:

 - `allUsers`
 - `_allUsersMeta`